 Cold can adversely affect the lead-acid battery in your generator.
 Instead of dealing with a dead battery, you need to work on keeping this vital part of your generator charged.
 You also need to make sure your battery stays warm to prevent damage.

-4. Louvers and Snow Hoods Are Beneficial
+4. Use Louvers and Snow Hoods

 Allowing frozen precipitation to fall into the various openings on your commercial generator is a horrible idea.
-Open spots like your air intake ports need to be protected from frozen precipitation.
+Open spots, like your air intake ports, need to be protected from frozen precipitation.
 One of the best ways to offer this protection is by installing either snow hoods or louvers.

 With the addition of these angled slits, you can keep frozen precipitation at bay without cutting off airflow.
 Working with generator repair professionals is crucial when trying to get these elements installed correctly.